laravel-liberu/documentation/docs/backend/emails.md

 [![Total Downloads](https://poser.pugx.org/laravel-liberu/emails/downloads)](https://packagist.org/packages/laravel-liberu/emails)
 [![Latest Stable Version](https://poser.pugx.org/laravel-liberu/emails/version)](https://packagist.org/packages/laravel-liberu/emails)

-The package is an extension for the Laravel Enso environment, designed for sending emails/notifications.
+The package is an extension for the Laravel Liberu environment, designed for sending emails/notifications.

-This package can work independently of the [Enso](https://github.com/laravel-liberu/Enso) ecosystem.
+This package can work independently of the [Liberu](https://github.com/laravel-liberu/Liberu) ecosystem.

 For live examples and demos, you may visit [liberu.co.uk](https://www.liberu.co.uk)

 ## Installation

-The package does not installed by default in Enso.
+The package does not installed by default in Liberu.

 To install: